shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 <a href="/publication/2021-12-DFT-W-GB" style="font-size: 18px; font-weight: bold;">First-principles study of vacancy interaction with grain boundaries of tungsten under tensile strains</a>

-Concurrent Atomistic and Continuum Methodology to Simulate Defect Dynamics:
+Concurrent Atomistic-Continuum Methods for Defect Dynamics:
 ------
-We develop advanced multiscale simulation methods that integrate atomic and continuum scales to predict mechanical and thermal behaviors of defects in microstructurally complex materials with high efficiency and accuracy.
+We develop advanced multiscale simulation methodologies that seamlessly bridge atomistic and continuum scales.
+These frameworks enable efficient and accurate prediction of defect nucleation, migration, and interaction in microstructurally complex materials.

 <a href="/publication/2013-01-CAC-single-crystal" style="font-size: 18px; font-weight: bold;">Concurrent atomistic and continuum simulation of strontium titanate</a>